koddyrae/shopping-list/README.md

  * Displays list of products in a table

 Deficiencies
- * Litte to no styling
+ * Little to no styling
  * List displaying only works on updated table
  * No security implemented